Who are the Executive Technology Board members?

 What is a typical agenda for an Executive Technology Board meeting?

-Can I attend parts of the meeting?
+Can I attend parts of a meeting?

 Executive Technology Board (c) | North America & Europe